ORCID/ORCID-Source/orcid-api-web/tutorial/search.md

 ## Expanded search

 In addition to the basic search, the expanded search end point `expanded-search` is available.
 This is available in **3.0 API only**.
-Using this endpoint returns the information:
+Using this endpoint returns the following information from Education and Employment affiliations:
 `orcid-id`
 `given-names`
 `family-names`
-`creditName`
+`credit-name`
 `other-name`
 `email`
 `institution-name` when using the standard search syntax.
 Results can be returned in either XML or JSON.